-2nd Street Corridor Project Receives Final Commission Approval
+2nd Street Corridor Project Begins Construction

 The project includes extensive curb/gutter and sidewalk replacement along 2nd Street from Commercial Street to Division Street.
 Also included are Stresscrete street light poles identical to those throughout downtown Atchison as well as ADA compliant brick pavers within the Amelia Earhart Historic District (Kansas Ave. to Atchison St.).

 Julius Kaaz Construction will serve as the general contractor, topping two other bidders to win the contract for the project.
 The $920,000 project is primarily funded by a $525,000 Transportation Alternatives Grant.
-Construction is expected to begin in March and last through mid-summer.

 Beginning with the Downtown West ADA Project (2016), the City of Atchison has undertaken a multi-year strategy to upgrade pedestrian facilities, focusing on downtown and the immediately adjacent residential neighborhoods.
 The AMS West Sidewalks Project (2018), the Safe Routes to Schools: South 5th Sidewalks Project (2019) and the 2nd Street Corridor Project (2019) are all examples of major investments in pedestrian infrastructure.
 The City and USD 409 intend to continue leveraging grant funds to improve sidewalk conditions and connectivity, especially in the neighborhoods surrounding Atchison Middle School.